Media Release: 05 August 2016

 Cancer is a disease of our genes – yet our understanding of how our genetic makeup affects our risk of cancer is still rudimentary.

-Now, that’s set to change, following pioneering work by Australian researchers to understand the genetics of risk in sarcoma.
+Now, that’s set to change, following pioneering work by Australian researchers to understand the genetics of risk in the bone and soft-tissue cancer, sarcoma.
 In a landmark study of over 1000 sarcoma patients, the researchers uncovered numerous new genetic risk factors for the cancer – and, in a world first for any cancer type, they showed that carrying two or more of these rare mutations increases an individual’s cancer risk.

 Sarcomas are cancers of connective tissues that disproportionately affect the young.
 They are one of the three leading causes of disease-related death among children and young adults in Australia, and sarcoma survivors are at higher risk of developing a second cancer.